-The data on urine and blood samples analyzed and the resulting AAFs are taken from WADA's 2019 Testing Figures Report (published on 18 December 2020).
-The results for all samples were submitted by WADA-accredited Laboratories directly into the Anti-Doping Administration and Management System (ADAMS), WADA's centralized online database.
+The data on urine and blood Samples analyzed and the resulting AAFs are taken from WADA's 2021 Testing Figures Report (published in January 2023).
+The results for all Samples were submitted by WADA-accredited Laboratories directly into the Anti-Doping Administration and Management System (ADAMS), WADA's centralized online database.

-Aggregated data on the outcomes of AAFs, as well as all the data relating to Non-Analytical Findings (case decisions) were compiled by WADA based on decisions provided by Anti-Doping Organizations (ADOs).
+Aggregated data on the outcomes of AAFs, as well as all the data relating to non-analytical findings (case ADRV Report 2021 - Q&A Page 2/6 decisions) were compiled by WADA based on decisions provided by Anti-Doping Organizations (ADOs).

-7. WHAT PERIOD DOES THE ADRVS REPORT COVER?
+7. WHAT PERIOD DOES THE ADRVs REPORT COVER?

-The AAFs featured in the 2019 ADRVs Report correspond to the analysis of samples collected between 1 January 2019 and 31 December 2019.
-The analytical cases closed are based on the decisions received and reviewed by WADA before 31 January 2021, which is the date the Report was compiled.
+The AAFs featured in the 2021 ADRVs Report correspond to the analysis of Samples collected between 1 January 2021 and 31 December 2021.

-The ADRVs that resulted from Non-Analytical Findings refer to cases that were concluded in 2019.
-These figures may include violations that were initially pursued prior to 2019 and, may not include violations that occurred in 2019 yet were not closed in the same year.
+The ADRVs that resulted from non-analytical ADRVs refer to cases that were concluded in 2021.
+These figures may include violations that were initially pursued prior to 2021 and, may not include violations that occurred in 2021 yet as they were not closed in the same year.

-8. HOW SHOULD THE ADRVS REPORT BE INTERPRETED?
+8. HOW SHOULD THE ADRVs REPORT BE INTERPRETED?

-This Report offers the most comprehensive set of global statistics on doping offences in 2019 broken down by sport, testing authority and nationality.
+This Report offers the most comprehensive set of global statistics on doping offences in 2021 broken down by sport, testing authority and nationality.
 The Report provides the outcomes of cases reported as AAFs and includes those that resulted in an ADRV being asserted (subject to any cases that remain pending).
-The Report also includes Non-Analytical ADRVs, which, when combined with the total number of AAFs, provides a more accurate assessment of the total number of doping cases that were adjudicated in 2019.
+The Report also includes non-analytical ADRVs.

-The Report's data is provided by Code Signatories and reviewed by WADA.
-Further, in accordance with the requirements of the 2015 Code (Article 14.4), it is WADA's mandate to report the data.
-It should be noted that any interpretation of the data should be undertaken with caution as many contributing factors must be taken into account when attempting to interpret the data regarding sports, testing and results management authorities and nationalities.
+The data in the Report are provided by Code Signatories and reviewed by WADA.
+Further, in accordance with the requirements of the 2021 Code (Article 14.4), it is WADA's mandate to report the data.
+It should be noted that any interpretation of the data should be undertaken with caution as many contributing factors must be taken into account when attempting to interpret the data regarding sports, Testing and Results Management authorities and nationalities.
 This caution applies to this Report as well as to the Testing Figures Report.